 I am participating in an action research project.
 If a person can create something of value, they should be able to market and sell it using available technologies.
 This should be taught and there is no better way to test it than through an old fart like me.
 Also, no one should have their own value determined by those around them.
 There are a lot more people in this world.

-I may have wanted to click my heels together several times yesterday and uttered these words, but I knew that it would have been an exercise in frustration.
+I may have wanted to click my heels together several times yesterday and utter the words, “there’s no place like home, but I knew that it would have been an exercise in frustration.
 I was already frustrated enough.
 I have gotten used to the way that the airlines have used their real time information and their connected devices to make sure that you are fully aware of what is going on with your transportation situation.

 They were nice enough to tell me that although there was no problem with my initial flight, the connecting flight was already delayed.
 Then the initial flight was delayed.
 Then when I arrived at Las Vegas’ Macarron Airport, the 3:15 flight was listed as departing at 6:10.
 It eventually departed at 5:35, but not before changing to 4:15, then 4:35, then 4:55, then 5:05, then 5:10 and finally…uh…GATE CHANGE…run to the other side of the terminal and then board the plane.